Charges for Valium Abuse in California

 Were you arrested for allegedly possessing, purchasing or transporting Valium without a valid prescription?
 What about selling the prescription drug with the intent to sell it?
 If you are facing charges for any of these drug offenses in the San Diego area, your first course of action should be to call a knowledgeable San Diego drug offense lawyer.
 Without an experienced legal advocate, you are much more likely to be convicted of your charges and subsequently suffer from serious penalties.

-By bringing your case to my law firm, Kern Law, APC, you get to work with a lawyer who can bring you almost 20 years of legal experience.
+By bringing your case to my law firm, Kern Law, APC, you get to work with a lawyer who can bring you 20 years of legal experience.

 About Valium